FlowFuse/website/src/handbook/development/releases/process.md

     - git command-line tools
       - Ensure ssh key access is setup so git interactions do not require continual password typing - `ssh -T git@github.com`
+      -  Ensure you have git configured with an appropriate `user.name` and `user.email`
     - [GitHub client](https://github.com/cli/cli)
       - Ensure the client is logged in using `gh auth login`
     - [jq](https://stedolan.github.io/jq/download/)